Israeli strike on Iran is again becoming a real option, for the first time since 2012; expert says IDF capable of destroying Iran’s nuclear program.

 Expert: IDF can paralyze Iran

-The IDF’s ability to attack Iran has been “vastly underestimated,” a military expert recently argued.
+The IDF’s ability to attack Iran has been “vastly underestimated,” a military expert has argued.
 An Israeli strike on Iran could certainly destroy its nuclear and missile sites, including factories and research centers, analyst Kenneth S. Brower wrote.

 Iran’s air defenses and air force will be no match for the IDF, Brower wrote in a study published by the Begin-Sadat Center for Strategic Studies.
 He said that Israel has the military capabilities to stage an extended offensive that includes hundreds of daily strikes with precision-guided weapons.